Police arrests armed robbery gang

 She said upon interrogation they admitted their involvement in the attempted robbery and mentioned the one at large as Isaac alias "my brother".

-In a related development the Police said the same suspects are believed to be the people who attacked a GOIL Filing Station and murdered a security man in the process on February 07, 2021.
+In a related development, the police said the same suspects are believed to be the people who attacked a GOIL Filling Station and murdered a security man in the process on February 07, 2021.

 The two suspects are in custody while the body of the deceased robber whose name is unknown has been deposited at the Police Hospital Morgue for preservation.